How to book Greek ferry tickets – Travel tips & info

 Delivery options for Greek ferry tickets

 That’s the final step before paying for your Greek ferry tickets.
-The delivery options are marked clearly, and I always choose the one you see in the image.
+The delivery options are clearly marked, and I always choose the one shown in the image.

-If you have an e-ticket, there’s nothing more you need to do: the day of departure, you can go straight to your ferry and embark with your e-ticket.
-However, some ferry companies don’t offer the option of an e-ticket (although most of them do).
+If you have an e-ticket, there’s nothing more you need to do: on the day of departure, you can go straight to your ferry and embark with your e-ticket.
+However, some ferry companies don’t offer e-tickets (although most do).
 If that’s the case, you’ll have to go to a designated kiosk close to your ferry and pick up your ticket.
 The process is straightforward, and you won’t need more than a few minutes to obtain your tickets.

-The other option is to have your ferry tickets delivered by courier.
+Alternatively, you can have your ferry tickets delivered by courier.
 This comes at an extra cost, and I find it unnecessary.
-The e-ticket or the port pick-up always worked fine for me, and I never considered having my ferry tickets to the islands delivered at home.
+The e-ticket or the port pickup has always worked fine for me, and I never considered having my ferry tickets to the islands delivered to my home.

 Step 7: Pay for your Greek ferry tickets